 Can Someone Steal Your Identity With Your ID?
 Everything You Need To Know

 If you’ve ever lost your driver’s license or government-issued ID, you may have wondered—can someone steal your identity with your ID?
-Whether it’s a lost wallet or a photograph containing personal information carelessly shared on social media, the risks associated with exposing our identification documents have never been more palpable.
+Whether you’ve lost your wallet or carelessly shared a photo containing personal information from your ID card online, the risks associated with exposing your identification documents have never been more palpable.

 In this guide, we’ll explore how identity thieves can exploit the information from your ID and what steps you can take to safeguard your personal details.

-What Information Is on Your ID That Thieves Can Use?
+What Information on Your ID Can Identity Criminals Use?

 Unfortunately, if they get ahold of your documents, identity thieves can use the information on your driver’s license or state ID against you.
 These sensitive details include:

-• Full name—Your complete name as it appears on your ID can be valuable for identity thieves, especially when combined with other information
+• Full name—Your full legal name as it appears on your ID can be valuable for identity thieves, especially when combined with other information

 • Date of birth—This information is often used to verify identity and can be used maliciously in the wrong hands